Tunisian youth embrace tech start-up culture

 “Our focus was not about money but [about] learning from the experience,” he says.
 Though after winning the competition, the DibsOnIt team received support to bring their app to market.

 Both Haythem and Wissem have caught the entrepreneurship bug.
-Haythem is especially eager to bring the idea of the sharing economy to Tunisia. “[In the US,] you have AirBnB and Lyft and our app Keep, which contribute to the sharing economy,” he explains.
+Haythem is especially eager to bring the idea of the sharing economy to Tunisia. “[In the US,] you have Airbnb and Lyft, which contribute to the sharing economy,” he explains.
 “We don’t have that idea in Tunisia, but I think it can work.
 It’s something interesting we can bring home.”

 The Thomas Jefferson Scholarship Program’s Tunisia Undergraduate Scholarship Program (Tunisia UGRAD) and Tunisia Community College Scholarship Program (TCCSP) are programs sponsored by the Bureau of Educational and Cultural Affairs (ECA) of the United States Department of State, supported by the people of the United States, and implemented by IREX.